The Wheaton Blog

 3. No FMCSA License Record

-Having a license with FMCSA is a necessity to operate a truck.
+It’s federal law that movers must have proper licensing with FMCSA to operate a truck.
 Before you sign on the dotted line with any mover, check the FMCSA database for their license.
-You can check by name or license number.
+You can check by name or DOT number.
 As you search the database, double check that the license is up to date and not expired.
 If the moving company in question has no license at all, look elsewhere.

-Another site to check is the Office of Inspector General.
+Another site to check for fraudulent movers is the Office of Inspector General.
 The OIG site shows pictures and names of individuals charged with transportation-related crimes who have fled jurisdiction rather than facing prosecution or serving their sentence.

 Wheaton moving graphic.